Teaching materials, WellnessCast™, Articles, and Bloggers on wellness in law school.

 – Joe Bankman, Stanford

-- Psychoeducation for Anxiety, Joe Bankman, Stanford Law School
+- Materials-for-Anxiety-Psychoeducation-Course, Joe Bankman, Stanford Law School

 These materials explain the cognitive behavioral model of anxiety and techniques to reduce anxiety.
 The course has been taught successfully at Stanford and Yale Law Schools.
 The materials assume no prior knowledge of the area; we teach instructors the material and teach instructors how to teach the material.
 We offer a (free) webinar for instructors.